Riemannian Geometry: Definitions, Pictures, and Results: Differentiable manifolds

 On a differentiable manifold, the existence of $k$-forms makes possible a more concrete definition of orientability: a manifold $M^{n}$ is orientable if there exists a non-vanishing $n$-form.
 Such a form is called a \textbf{volume form} (AKA volume element ), since it gains a Jacobian-like determinant factor under invertible linear transformations.

-\begin{framed} $\triangle$ The term ``volume form'' or ``volume element'' is sometimes defined in physics to reflect the intuitive idea of a form which returns the volume spanned by its argument vectors; however, volume is always positive, so that in this usage we are more accurately referring to a \textbf{volume pseudo-form} whose value is the absolute value of the volume form as we have defined it. \end{framed}
+\begin{framed} $\triangle$ The term ``volume form'' or ``volume element'' is sometimes defined in physics to reflect the intuitive idea of a form which returns the volume spanned by its argument vectors; however, volume is always positive, so that in this usage we are more accurately referring to a \textbf{volume pseudo-form} whose value is the absolute value of the volume form as we have defined it, and which exists on any differentiable manifold, including those which are non-orientable.\end{framed}